Renting Out Your Kissimmee Property: Long-Term vs. Short-Term Rentals

 What is a Vacation Rental?

-A vacation house rental is a fully furnished property rented out for short stays, usually ranging from a few nights to a few weeks.
-Some owners also consider extended stays (30+ days), though these are becoming less common in the market.
+A vacation house rental is a fully furnished home rented for short stays, typically from a few nights to a few weeks.
+Some owners allow extended stays (30+ days), though these are becoming less common in Kissimmee.

-In Osceola County, a STR house in Kissimmee are in high demand due to their unique amenities, such as:
+Vacation homes in Osceola County, particularly Kissimmee, are in high demand because of their wide range of unique features, such as:

 - Private pools and hot tubs